OmarHussainX/evolveu-competencies/README.md

 * `last()`      - makes the tail the current Node
 * `next()`      - makes the next Node the current Node
 * `previous()`  - makes the previous Node the current Node
-* `map(callback)` - returns an Array containing the results of calling the provided `callback` function on every Node in the in sequence, from head to tail
+* `map(callback)` - returns an Array containing the results of calling the provided `callback` function on every Node in the list in sequence, from head to tail

 __NOTES__